Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Introduction

-\item Second, $ | \Psi_{\mathcal{U}_q(SL(2,\mathbb{R}))} \rangle$ can be interpreted as gluing of hyperbolic tetrahedra $T_i$.
+\item Second, $ | \Psi_{\mathcal{U}_q(sl(2,\mathbb{R}))} \rangle$ can be interpreted as gluing of hyperbolic tetrahedra $T_i$.
 The BCO and boundary conditions play the role of parametrising the (geodesic) edge-lengths of these hyperbolic tetrahedra, determining the shape and volume of each tetrahedron.
-Each $T_i$ contributes to a quantum 6j symbol which can be identified with the gravitational on-shell action and corner term in the large $c$ limit of Liouville theory. {\bf In the large $c$ limit, the Liouville partition function reduces to a specific sum over hyperbolic geometries $H$, whose boundary is $\mathcal{M}$, weighted by the AdS$_3$ gravity action. } The shrinkable boundary ensures that all corner terms drop out precisely when the gluing of tetrahedra is smooth.
+Each $T_i$ contributes to a quantum $6j$ symbol which can be identified with the gravitational on-shell action with corner term on the hyperbolic tetrahedron, in the large $c$ limit of Liouville theory. {\bf In the large $c$ limit, the Liouville partition function reduces to a specific sum over hyperbolic geometries $H$, whose boundary is $\mathcal{M}$, weighted by the AdS$_3$ gravitational Einstein-Hilbert action. } The shrinkable boundary ensures that all corner terms drop out precisely when the gluing of tetrahedra is smooth.

-\item The triangulation in $ | \Psi_{\mathcal{U}_q(SL(2,\mathbb{R}))} \rangle$ can be changed, not completely arbitrarily, but upto the pentagon relation (reviewed in the appendix) and orthogonality relation (\ref{eq:ortho}) satisfied by the quantum 6j symbols.
+\item The triangulation in $ | \Psi_{\mathcal{U}_q(sl(2,\mathbb{R}))} \rangle$ can be changed, not completely arbitrarily, but up to the pentagon relation (reviewed in the appendix) and orthogonality relation (\ref{eq:ortho}) satisfied by the quantum $6j$ symbols.
 The edges of the hyperbolic tetrahedron are geodesics in 3D hyperbolic space, which form the basic degrees of freedom of the 3D theory.
-To access CFT physics at different scales, one can recursively coarse-grain the triangulation using the steps taken in \cite{Chen:2022wvy}. {\bf This would generate a natural, exact and well-behaved holographic tensor network that is built from a state-sum of hyperbolic tetrahedra. } The edges in the holographic network are geodesics connecting vertices separated by different distances at the boundary $\mathcal{M}$.
+Note that while the 3D bulk theory is topological, the boundary condition is not.
+Exactly as in the continuous case, the boundary gives meaning to radial distances in the bulk.
+To access CFT physics at different scales, one can recursively coarse-grain the triangulation using the steps taken in \cite{Chen:2022wvy}.
+These coarse-graining steps produce a flow in the boundary conditions, and allows one to read off the radial direction of the bulk. {\bf This thus generates a natural, exact and well-behaved holographic tensor network that is constructed from a state-sum of hyperbolic tetrahedra. } The edges in the holographic network are geodesics connecting vertices separated by different distances at the boundary $\mathcal{M}$.
 A geodesic network is thus recovered in the bulk theory.

 \end{enumerate}